awsdocs/amazon-s3-userguide/doc_source/cloudtrail-logging-s3-info.md

 + [Receiving CloudTrail log files from multiple accounts](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html)

 Every event or log entry contains information about who generated the request\.
 The identity information helps you determine the following:
-+ Whether the request was made with root or IAM user credentials
++ Whether the request was made with root user or IAM user credentials
 + Whether the request was made with temporary security credentials for a role or federated user
 + Whether the request was made by another AWS service